jonathan-chin/mec-cs/2023-fall/cs-151-tuth/slides/07-cin-operators-constants.md

 - will do a last minute review right before
 - will be structured like an assignment
 - covers material up to (and including) chapter 4*
-  - * might only cover parts of chapter 4 depending on time
+  - might only cover parts of chapter 4 depending on time

 ---

 # Review
 ## What is 1 thing you remember from our last class?

+- whitespace doesn't affect the way a program runs
+- space it out so it becomes easier to read
+- repl.it has autoformat (command s or control s)
+- booleans - data type (bool) that is either true or false
+- useful with `if/then`
+- `char` are a data type
+  - single characters
+- `strings` are ordered collections of characters
+- comparing `chars`
+  - eg: capital letters < lowercase letters
+- comparing `strings`
+  - if 2 strings are the same, the shorter one comes first
+  - `New York` < `New York City`
+  - introduction into your first algorithm

+---

+# Review Previous Assignment
+## Assignment 04 - Income Calculator

 ---